massage

 Therapeutic Oriental Massage

-Shiatsu uses the same principles used in Chinese medicine to treat pain.
+Shiatsu uses the same concepts used in Chinese medicine to treat pain.
 Traditional Chinese Medicine works on the principle that there are meridians or pathways of energy that run through your body.
 This energy is known as qi in Chinese and ki in Japanese.
 When this energy gets blocked it causes dysfunction in the body and will present as sickness or pain.

 History

 The oldest reference to massage in Japan is in the Taiho Code from the 8th century.
 The oldest form of Japanese massage, anma, was referred to in this document.
-Anma and shiatsu are quite similar, but involves stroking and pressing and is done more quickly and vigorously than shiatsu.
+Anma and shiatsu are quite similar, but anma involves stroking and pressing and is done more quickly and vigorously than shiatsu.

 Later, Western medical influences came from France and were combined with anma.